attineos/atti-components/README.md

 ## Usage

-Run `yarn build` to build your components.
+Run `yarn start` so you can start contributing/testing right away (alias of `yarn start:styleguidist`)

 Run `yarn build:watch` to set a watcher on your file and automatically build them on save.